Fair Isle Knitting workshop – September 2020

-I’m teaching my popular Fair Isle knitting workshop at the Hope & Elvis in March 2019.
+I’m teaching my popular Fair Isle Knitting workshop at Hope & Elvis in September.

-Fair Isle knitting is admired because of the beautiful use of colour and the variety of patterns.
-Join me to learn about different stranded colour work traditions as well as learning and practising techniques, knitting a project or designing your own swatch.
+Knitters admire Fair Isle knitting because of the beautiful use of colour and the variety of patterns.
+Join me to learn about different stranded colourwork traditions as well as learning and practising techniques while knitting a small project.

 Why should you come to the Fair Isle Knitting workshop?

 You love the look stranded colourwork knitting, but don’t know how to start.
 Or maybe you have done some and really want to improve your technique.
 You are inspired by Fair Isle knitting because of the variety of patterns and the beautiful use of colour.
 Maybe you would like to design your own projects, but you are not sure how to put colours together, or you have tried and were not happy with the results.

 After you book, I’ll email you to find out about more your experience of Fair Isle knitting.
 You may feel that you are somewhere in-between a stranded colourwork “beginner” and “improver”; it doesn’t matter.
 Your answers will enable me to know which techniques and projects will be most suitable for you.

 There will be refreshments all day and a home-cooked, vegetarian, two-course lunch.